caloni/journal/journal.md

 "Sometimes people hold a core belief that is very strong.
 When they are presented with evidence that works agains that belief the new evidence cannot be accepted, because it creates a feeling that is extremely uncomfortable.
 It is so important to protect the core belief they will rationalize, ignore and deny anything that doesn't fit with that core belief.
 This is why people get upset when their strongly held beliefs are challenged."

 # Pensamentos (Marco Aurélio)
-2023-01-31 quotes self philosophy
+2023-01-31 quotes

-A felicidade de sua vida depende da qualidade de seus pensamentos: portanto, guarde-se adequadamente e tome cuidado para não nutrir noções inadequadas à virtude e à natureza.
-Marco Aurélio.
+"A felicidade de sua vida depende da qualidade de seus pensamentos: portanto, guarde-se adequadamente e tome cuidado para não nutrir noções inadequadas à virtude e à natureza."

 # Pereira Villela de Itajubá, MG
 2023-01-31 coffee